The Pacific War Online Encyclopedia

 milliseconds after being activated to allow the shell to penetrate.

-The effectiveness of various armor piercing rounds is summarized in the following table, which gives the maximum thickness of Krupp cemented armor penetrated by the round at a given range (Friedman 1985):
+The effectiveness of various large-caliber armor piercing rounds is summarized in the following table, which gives the maximum thickness of Krupp cemented armor penetrated by the round at a given range (Friedman 1985):

 |Shell\Range in yards